Relative Date-Time

 As long as one term resolves to an absolute date-time, known as the "pivot," the other term is computed from the pivot value.

-Here the ending date is the day prior to when the query was executed, and the start date is 30 days before that.
+Here, the ending date is the day before the query was executed, and the start date is 30 days before that.
 The pivot is TODAY minus one day (yesterday).
 The start date is the pivot value minus 30 days.

 service_date:[-30d TO TODAY-1d]